 Here’s Jim and that pickup.

-where they told us what to do and not do (“Don’t fall in love”; “DO NOT DRIVE” and other valuable lessons).
-Also, they said “After six weeks you will get homesick and lonely” and I quite clearly and consciously thought Ha!
+Where they told us what to do and what not to do (“Do not fall in love”; “DO NOT DRIVE” and other valuable lessons ignored).
+Also, they said “After six weeks you will get homesick and lonely.
+Expect it.” and I quite clearly and consciously thought Ha!
 What rot!
 Not me!

 So we’re driving along a country road and Granpa Crews says “What’s wrong?” and I chirp a bright Nothing!
 I’m fine! and a flood of nostalgia washes over me and my eyes welled up with tears.
 Weird!
 Experienced old Granpa Crews had noticed something I hadn’t.

 I’d been in Apache six weeks exactly.
-Every now and then (not often) as a youngster you had to acknowledge there was something to be said for the wisdom of experience.
+Every now and then – not often, of course – as a youngster you had to acknowledge there was something to be said for the wisdom of experience.